mikaelvesavuori/figmagic/README.md

 - Run `figmagic`
 - You should now have a folder with the raw JSON dump (default: `/.figmagic`) and a folder with tokens (default: `/tokens`) in the root

-#### Overwritten files are moved to trash

-When running `figmagic`, files will be moved with the Node module [trash](https://github.com/sindresorhus/trash) (multi-platform) into your OS's trash can.
-Thus, you can recover anything _unintentionally_ overwritten.

 #### Folders